suave-ucsd/SuAVE-Documentation/dataset_gen_corpusdb.md

 nav_order: 1

 ---
+# Generating a Dataset Using CorpusDB

-# Follow these steps to generate a dataset using CorpusDB
+## Follow these steps to generate a dataset using CorpusDB

 1. Go to https://corpus-db.sdsc.edu.
 2. Enter the username and password you use for https://suave-net.sdsc.edu.